wikimedia/wmfdata-python/README.md

 1. Log back in, and everything should work correctly.

 ## Support and bug reports
-Tasks related to wmfdata are tracked in Wikimedia Phabricator in the [python-wmfdata project](https://phabricator.wikimedia.org/project/profile/4627/).
+Tasks related to wmfdata are tracked in Wikimedia Phabricator in the [wmfdata-python project](https://phabricator.wikimedia.org/project/profile/4627/).

-You can also email the Product Analytics team at product-analytics AT wikimedia.org with questions or general feedback.
+You can also email the Product Analytics team at product-analytics AT wikimedia.org with questions or feedback.

 If you're a hero who would like to contribute code, we welcome [pull requests here on GitHub](/pulls).